Whether you're a smoker or hate to be around cigarettes and cigars, you might be wondering: Can you smoke on a cruise?

 Cigar and pipe smoking is permitted in the Connoisseur Club; cigar smoking is also allowed in the designated area of the pool area (opposite the pool bar), but pipe smoking is not.

 On all Royal Caribbean ships, smoking (including cigars and pipes) is permitted in designated areas of the open decks.
 (For most ships, this will be on the starboard side; on Oasis-class ships, it's on the port side.)
 Casino Royale allows smoking (with the exception of voyages departing from Australia and the U.K.) but has designated nonsmoking areas as well on all ships -- apart from those departing from China and Hong Kong.
 Ships sailing from Chinese homeports also offer one indoor smoking venue apiece.
 Cigar and pipe smoking is additionally permitted in cigar bars, which can be found on Freedom-class and Voyager-class ships.

 Seabourn Cruise Line

 On Seabourn ships, smoking is permitted on one side of the Sky Bar and one side of the open terrace aft of The Club on Deck 5.
 It's also allowed on the starboard side of the open terrace aft of Seabourn Square on Deck 7; this is also the only place where cigar and pipe smoking is permitted.
 Electronic cigarettes may additionally be used in all suites.

 SeaDream Yacht Club

-Where You Can Smoke: Smoking is only permitted in strictly designated areas of the open deck.
+Smoking is only allowed in designated areas on the open decks.